USF&G: Executives

 John J. Kennedy was a New York State Treasurer from 1911 to 1914, who committed suicide in 1914.
 Previously, Kennedy had been the resident vice president at Buffalo of the United States Fidelity and Guaranty Company of Baltimore, a bonding company connected with Tammany, but upon his election in 1910 had turned over his business to his son William who became Resident Secretary at Buffalo of the company.
 William Kennedy was linked in the bonding business with Charles F. Murphy, Jr., the nephew of Tammany Hall boss Charles F. Murphy.
 Both Kennedys, Murphy and others had been investigated by Governor Martin H. Glynn's Special Graft Investigator James W. Osborne and questioned by the Manhattan Grand Jury and District Attorney Charles S. Whitman.
 According to unnamed sources Treasurer Kennedy feared to be indicted for perjury which was denied by his attorney.

 Sport sponsorships

-The insurer sponsored the golf tournament known as the New Orleans Open beginning in 1981.
-In its first year, the tourney was known as the USF&G New Orleans Open, but was retitled the USF&G Classic in 1982.
-That sponsorship ended in 1991, and the event is now known as the Zurich Classic of New Orleans.
+The insurer sponsored the PGA Tour golf tournament known as the New Orleans Open beginning in 1981.
+In its first year, it was the USF&G New Orleans Open, then became the USF&G Classic in 1982.
+That sponsorship ended after 1991, and is now the Zurich Classic of New Orleans, a team event.
+From 1987 to 1995, the company sponsored the Sugar Bowl, a post-season college football bowl game held in New Orleans.

 The company also sponsored the Formula One team Arrows Grand Prix International from 1986 to 1990.
-In 1988 and 1989 USF & G sponsored the United States Club Lacrosse Association Championship Game that was shown on TV.
-From 1987 to 1995 the company sponsored the Sugar Bowl, a post-season college football bowl game.
+In 1988 and 1989, USF&G sponsored the United States Club Lacrosse Association Championship Game that was shown on TV.